In the previous modules, you learned the foundational building blocks of modern AI applications:

 After the LLM responds, new information (actions, decisions, updated goals) is stored back in working memory for the next cycle

-Analogy: Like having all the notes and materials you need on your desk while working on a homework assignment—everything you need right now is in front of you and easy to use.
+Analogy: Like having all the notes and materials you need on your desk while working on a task — everything you need right now is in front of you.
+The desk has limited space, so you choose carefully what to keep out.

 2. Long-Term Memory: What the agent has experienced before and knows as facts